Need any help? Call us at 020 3962 2083!

 Vitiligo is a skin disorder in which white patches of skin appear on different parts of the body.
 This happens because the cells that produce melanin, which is responsible for skin, eye, and hair colour, die or stop functioning.

-Light treatment has been shown to be able to delay the spread of whatever is happening.
-Topical treatment of the skin with immunosuppressive creams or steroids may confer some benefit.
+Light treatment (phototherapy) has been shown to delay the spread of vitiligo and topical treatment of the skin with immunosuppressive creams or steroids may confer some benefit.

 Most people who get vitiligo try to avoid the sun because they do not want a tan that makes the white areas clearer.
 This may not make a significant difference for people with darker skin, for obvious reasons.